Sierra Skye Sets Instagram On Fire In Wild Snakeskin Swimsuit: ‘If Only’

 Sierra Skye is back in a swimsuit.
-The model and social media sensation comes with pool attire as her trademark, although this fashionista does get noticed for the slinky dresses that occasionally pop up on her feed.
-Today has seen Sierra showcase a swimsuit that seems to have put two of her greatest loves into one look: the model seems to adore both bold and neon color palettes, plus animal prints.
-With a one-piece that harnessed both, Sierra delivered her signature finish today, plus a little reminder that she can nail a caption.
+The model and social media sensation usually features pool attire as her trademark, although this fashionista does get noticed for the slinky dresses that occasionally pop up on her feed.
+Today has seen Sierra showcase a swimsuit that seems to have put two of her greatest loves into one look; the model seems to adore both bold and neon color palettes, and also animal prints.
+With a one-piece that harnessed both, Sierra delivered her signature look today, plus a little reminder that she can nail a caption.

 Sierra delivered her snap with her piercing gaze, one hand reaching up to her head, and a caption that likely had fans gasping.

-Today did see Sierra act as an influencer.
-The model had given a nod to Pretty Little Thing in her caption – the affordable clothing brand is renowned for collaborating with Instagram’s high and low-profile faces.
-Affordable clothing brands are increasingly being fronted by Instagram models, with popular brand Oh Polly having Aussie model Tarsha Whitmore as its ambassador – bombshell Abby Dowse handles Fashion Nova.
+The model gave a nod to Pretty Little Thing in her caption.
+The affordable clothing brand is renowned for collaborating with Instagram’s high and low-profile faces.
+Affordable clothing brands are increasingly being fronted by Instagram models, with popular brand Oh Polly featuring Aussie model Tarsha Whitmore as its ambassador and bombshell Abby Dowse handles Fashion Nova.
 Of course, these brands also have full-blown collaborations with mega-stars.
 That said, they still rely on micro-influencers to spread their name across social media.

 Sierra may fall under the micro-influencer bracket, but this star is fast-rising on the platform.
-Sierra now comes with 4 million Instagram followers.
+She now has 4 million Instagram followers.

 Today’s update proved popular in no time, racking up over 16,000 likes within just 29 minutes of going live.
 The same time frame brought over 130 fans into the post’s comments section.
 Unsurprisingly, Sierra found herself showered with love and praise.
 Fans just can’t seem to get over this girl.
 Just yesterday, The Inquisitr reported the model driving her fans wild in a red bikini.